jamesotto852/TDAvis/README.md

 #> 2 b     <tibble [50 × 2]>
 ```

-This allows for faceting based, see below how we plot barcode charts for
+This approach allows for easy faceting.
+See below how we plot barcode
-each group in `df_group`:
+charts for each group in `df_group`:

 ``` r
 ggplot(df_nested) +